Conquest (character): Powers and abilities

-As a member of the Viltrumite species, Conquest possesses a number of superhuman abilities characteristic of his race.
-These include superhuman strength and durability, enabling him to engage multiple enhanced opponents simultaneously and withstand extreme physical trauma.
-He is capable of unaided flight at supersonic speeds and exhibits enhanced longevity, aging at a significantly slower rate than humans.

-Conquest also possesses a highly advanced healing factor, allowing him to recover from severe injuries, though he is not invulnerable or immortal.
-Over the course of centuries, he has honed his skills as a hand-to-hand combatant, developing a brutal and sadistic fighting style.
-Despite suffering extensive physical damage, including the loss of an arm and severe facial disfigurement, he remains a formidable and highly dangerous adversary.
+Conquest possesses all of the normal abilities of a Viltrumite.
+He is extremely strong and durable, And has the capability to defeat extremely powerful opponents and can take a lot of physical damage while sustaining minimal injury himself.
+He is capable of independent flight and can travel at very high velocities, including in space, with the ability to maneuver freely in atmospheric and extraterrestrial environments.
+He also has enhanced senses such as enhanced eyesight and hearing.
+Including improved vision and hearing, which allow him to detect and respond to threats over long distances.
+Conquest has a regenerative healing factor that enables recovery from serious injuries over time, depending on severity.
+In addition, his Viltrumite physiology grants him extended longevity, resistance to extreme environmental conditions, and sustained physical performance over prolonged periods of exertion.

 Reception

 Conquest has been recognized as one of the most brutal and memorable villains in the Invincible series.
-His appearances are often cited for their intense violence and psychological impact on the story’s protagonist.
+His appearances are often cited for their intense violence and psychological impact on the story's protagonist.
 Critics praised his introduction as a turning point in the series, significantly raising the narrative stakes and highlighting the darker aspects of the Viltrumite conflict.

 In other media

-Conquest appears in the 2023 video game Mortal Kombat 1 as a cameo in Omni man's arcade ending.
+Jeffrey Dean Morgan voices Conquest in the Invincible TV series.

-As of 2025, Conquest has also appeared in the animated television series Invincible on Amazon Prime Video, voiced by Jeffrey Dean Morgan, and he has been teased as a potential future antagonist due to fan speculation and comments from the creators.
+Conquest has also appeared in the animated television series Invincible on Amazon Prime Video, voiced by Jeffrey Dean Morgan.

+Conquest appears in the 2023 video game Mortal Kombat 1 as a cameo in Omni-Man's arcade ending.

+Conquest appears as a playable character in Invincible VS voiced by Ross Marquand.

 Collected editions

-Conquest’s key storylines appear in collected volumes:
+Conquest's key storylines appear in collected volumes: